 - Can have cards with multiple tags (this is an obvious advantage when compared to simply using decks to organise cards)

 - Use custom study to specifically study cards of a particular tag

-Before we discuss the best way of structuring your cards, you need to know what hierarchical tags are.
+Before discussing the best way to structure your cards, you need to know what hierarchical tags are.

-Luckily for you, Anki developers are constantly updating their application.
+Luckily for you, Anki developers are constantly updating their applications.
 Previously, you would have had to download a special add-on to be able to use hierarchical tags in Anki.
 Now, it’s built-in.

 But what is a hierarchy?